*This post may contain affiliate links. Please see my disclosure for more details!*

 There are obviously other ways as well, but that’s how I’ve made them!
 Either way, the cupcakes themselves are utterly delicious, but the theme is really carried by the pastel buttercream swirls on top.
 Now, I realise that there are four colours of Mini Eggs, but… getting a white colour in the buttercream is really quite hard.

-The colours I recommend for these bakes are all Rainbow Dust Food Colourings.
+The colours I recommend for these bakes are this pink and this purple.
 They are my personal favourites because the pigmentation is so strong, and you need so little to colour your food.
-The Purple Food Colour is my personal favourite as I don’t often use it – but the pink food colouring is a close second in being a favourite.
+The purple food colour is my personal favourite as I don’t often use it – but the pink food colouring is a close second in being a favourite.

 They come in all sorts of colours, and when you open them out they basically become a little plate too.
 I am slightly biased as I have been lucky enough to be sent some of them in the past by Jemma, but the number of times I have restocked the cupboard and had to buy more and more of them!